Gerry Faustino: Student life at the University of the Philippines Los Baños

 Gerry Faustino first enrolled as a freshman at the University of the Philippines in Los Baños (UPLB) in 1973, taking up a Bachelor of Science degree in Agriculture only a year after the University of the Philippines College of Agriculture was elevated as the newly created UP System's first autonomous campus.
 It was also the year after Ferdinand Marcos' declaration of Martial Law in September 1972.

-He soon joined the UP Student Catholic Action (UP SCA), one of the few student organizations still recognized by the university after most such organizations were banned after Martial Law.
-Already known for being politically aware, he demonstrated leadership potential by participating in the UPSCA’s extension programs.
+He soon joined the UP Student Catholic Action - Los Baños (UPSCA-LB), one of the few student organizations still recognized by the university after most such organizations were banned after Martial Law.
+Already known for being politically aware, he demonstrated leadership potential by participating in the UPSCA's extension programs.
 He was eventually elected as a representative to the UPLB student conference, a body that had been formed by the UPLB studentry to push for the restoration of the UPLB Student Council, which had been abolished after the proclamation of martial law.